-Monteverde has a number of other attractions, such as the Butterfly Garden, the Serpentarium, a cheese factory and a number of art galleries.
+Monteverde is a small community scattered along several kilometres of road that leads to the Monteverde Cloud Forest Biological Reserve.
+Originally bought for dairy farming, the reserve today is an integral part of Costa Rican society, known especially for their distinctive cheese that is sold throughout the country.
+After more hectares were added, it became the famous cloud forest reserve now so popular with tourists today.
+The village of Santa Elena is the closest settlement to the reserve and has a cloud forest reserve of its own, although much less visited.
+Monteverde has a number of other attractions, such as the Butterfly Garden, the Serpentarium, a cheese factory, and art galleries.
 CASEM Handicrafts Cooperative, made up of 140 local artisans, sells handmade goods and the profits go towards supporting the local community.
-There is also the Hummingbird Gallery near the entrance to the reserve that has feeders attracting several species of hummingbird providing some excellent photo opportunities.
-Several nature and hiking trails allow visitors to amble through coffee and banana plantations or up onto the hilltops for views of the cloud forest and, on a clear day, Arenal Volcano, and provide a good chance of seeing lots of birds and wildlife.
+There is also the Hummingbird Gallery near the entrance to the reserve that has feeders attracting several species of hummingbird.
+Several nature and hiking trails allow visitors to amble through coffee and banana plantations or up onto the hilltops for views of the cloud forest.
+On a clear day, you might get a chance to spy Arenal Volcano, and lots of birds and wildlife.